-Compassionate Action for Animals’ 2017-2020 Strategic Plan was developed with an online survey sent to key stakeholders, two town hall meetings open to the community members, and a strategic planning meeting attended by staff, core volunteers, and board members.
+Compassionate Action for Animals’ theory of change was initially developed in 2017 with an online survey sent to key stakeholders, two town hall meetings open to the community members, and a strategic planning meeting attended by staff, core volunteers, and board members.

-With the current strategic plan, we answer the question of how we can currently achieve our mission to encourage people to embrace their empathy and move toward a plant-based diet.
+With our theory of change, we answer the question of how we can currently achieve our mission to encourage people to embrace their empathy and move toward a plant-based diet.
 In 2021 we adopted a new vision of a world where all animals, human and non-human, can thrive.
 This vision is incorporated in our new theory of change graphic, below.

-The new strategic plan reflects a new concept for how we grow our movement.
+The theory of change reflects how we grow our movement.
 Through our CAA programs, events, and activities, we are facilitating a cyclical process of increasing awareness, building community, empowering advocates, and creating change.
-This process continues to focus on individual change and adds the dimension of working with institutions to reduce animal consumption.
+This process continues to focus on both individual and institutional change to reduce animal consumption.
 Here’s a graphic that shows this concept for creating change:

-If you believe in our mission and our strategic plan, we encourage you to get involved.
+If you believe in our mission and our theory of change, we encourage you to get involved.
 Sign up to give steady support through a recurring donation and sign up for one of our upcoming volunteer opportunities.
 We thank you for all the ways that you speak up for animals!